kennychavz/support_and_resistance_finder/README.md

 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

+To use the support and resistance finder, simply call the function with a dataframe containing the close, low and high prices of a commodity, make sure that the dataframe is a pandas dataframe so that the algorithm and plotting functions work accordingly

 _For more examples, please refer to the [Documentation](https://example.com)_